-You can load data from multiple sources in Google BigQuery to gain better insights.
-In this blog, you will learn about Excel, Google BigQuery, and different approaches to connect Excel to BigQuery.
+You can load data from multiple sources in Google BigQuery for better insights.
+This blog will teach you about different approaches to connecting Excel to BigQuery.
 You will also go through the limitations of these methods.

 Method 1: Load Data from Excel to BigQuery Using CSV